MachSMT/MachSMT/README.md

 #### machsmt/extra_features.py

 We provide an interface for users to add extra features when building learned models for MachSMT.
 An extra feature can be added easily to the MachSMT pipeline by including an additional python method that computes said feature given the filepath to an instance.
-Additional methods in `machsmt/extra_features.py` will be automatically included in the MachSMT pipeline.
-For more, please see the documentation in this file.
+Additional methods in `machsmt/features/` will be automatically included in the MachSMT pipeline.
+For more, please see the examples in the directory.

-#### machsmt/model_maker.py
+#### machsmt/ml/model_maker.py

 The internal regressor within machsmt can be adjusted to any regressor for the EHM can be adjusted to any scikit styled regressor.
 The interface for this is in `machsmt/model_maker.py`.
 In this file, a single method can be found that returns an instance of a regressor.
 This file can be modified appropriately to user needs for their target application.
 The only requirement is the MachSMT pipeline presupposes the returned regressor object has a `fit(X, Y)` and `predict(X)` attributes to it.